malicialab/avclass/README.md

 The design and evaluation of AVClass is detailed in our [RAID 2016 paper](https://software.imdea.org/~juanca/papers/avclass_raid16.pdf):

-> M.Sebastián, R. Rivera, P. Kotzias, and J. Caballero.
+> Marcos Sebastián, Richard Rivera, Platon Kotzias, and Juan Caballero.
 AVClass: A tool for Massive Malware Labeling.
-In International Symposium on Research in Attacks, Intrusions and Defenses, September 2016.
+In Proceedings of the International Symposium on Research in Attacks, Intrusions and Defenses,
+September 2016.

 In a nutshell, AVClass comprises two phases: